How to Apply

 If you did not receive an OAT brochure with the application, you may request one from:

 It is preferred that students take the Optometry Admission Test (OAT) by November 30.

 All candidates should complete the supplemental application through the University Graduate School after submitting the OptomCAS application.

-On the Supplemental Application, you do not need to complete personal statement (There is an personal statement that must be completed in the required Departmental Questions section, which is located under the "Departmental Information" tab.)
+On the Supplemental Application, you do not need to complete the personal statement (There is a personal statement that must be completed in the required Departmental Questions section, which is located under the "Departmental Information" tab.)
 You also do not need to send additional letters of recommendation or provide transcripts directly to Indiana University School of Optometry.Supplemental Application Fee

 The IU supplemental application fee is $55.00 and is nonrefundable.
 All applicants who apply online MUST pay the fee using a credit card.